 Many people spend a lot of time slathering on creams and using other products to improve their skin, but a beautiful complexion starts with a healthy skin diet.
-Like your other organs, your skin needs nourishment to be at its best, too.
+Your skin needs nourishment to be at its best.
 Along with staying properly hydrated, there are a number of nutrients that can not only impact how healthy you are on the inside, but how you look in the mirror.
 (And the good news is that you’re probably already meeting these goals if you eat a balanced diet.)

 Proper nutrition is a powerful thing, and following the fundamentals of a healthy skin diet is a great way to actually see just how impactful eating right can be.
 You’ll congratulate yourself on your wise choices every time you catch your reflection.

 Protein is essential for cellular repair, and because we shed so many skin cells each day, a diet filled with healthy protein ensures that we replenish what we’ve lost and keep the cells we have well fed.
 The recommended daily allowance (RDA) for adult women (ages 19 to 70) is 46 g, while the RDA for men in the same age group is 56 g.
 Keep in mind, however, that all proteins are not created equal: Skip fatty cuts of red meat and processed meats, like cold cuts and sausage, in favor of eggs, poultry, fish, lean red meat, low-fat dairy products, soy foods, legumes, nuts and seeds.